taogen-docs/resources-of-learning/directions/java-resources.md

 #### Modern Java Features

+- Core Java SE 9 for the Impatient (3rd, 2022, Cover Java 17) (2nd, 2017, Cover Java 9) (1st, 2013, Cover Java 8) by Cay S.Horstmann
+- Modern Java in Action (2nd, 2018, Cover Java 9) by Raoul-Gabriel Urma, Mario Fusco
-- Modern Java Recipes: Simple Solutions to Difficult Problems in Java 8 and 9 by Kousen, Ken
+- Modern Java Recipes: Simple Solutions to Difficult Problems in Java 8 and 9 (2017) by Kousen, Ken
-- Modern Java in Action (JDK9) (2nd, 2018) by Raoul-Gabriel Urma, Mario Fusco
 - Java 9 Modularity: Patterns and Practices for Developing Maintainable Applications by Mak, Sander
-- Core Java SE 9 for the Impatient (2nd) by Cay S.Horstmann
+- The Java Module System (2019) by Nicolai Parlog

 #### Concurrency Programming